colbymorrison/itunes2spotify/README.md

 Tranfer albums:
 `i2s transfer`

-i2s will find the album on Spotify and ask for confirmation it is correct before adding, use `i2s transfer --no-interactive` to disable confirmation.
+When a new album is played in iTunes, i2s will find the album on Spotify and ask for confirmation it is correct before adding, use `i2s transfer --no-interactive` or `i2s transfer -n` to disable confirmation.
 If i2s is unsure it will display a list of potential matches, select the appropriate album.
 Not all albums on Apple Music and iTunes are avaiable on Spotify.